KnowageLabs/Knowage-Documentation/installation-guide/advanced-configuration.rst

 * from: the address to which the mail will be associated,
 * user: the user of the server connection,
 * password: user’s password,
-* useSSL: in case the SSl is in use.
+* useSSL: in case the SSL is in use.

 Maximum file size
 -----------------

 For security reasons, Knowage has a series of parameters which manage the maximum file size that can be loaded on the server through the web GUI.
 To modify those parameters, it is required to enter the Knowage server application as administrator and access the ”server settings“ section and then ”configuration management“.
 The parameters at issue are the following:

-* **SPAGOBI.TEMPLATE_MAX_SIZE** : TEMPLATE MAX SIZE: it is the maximum template dimension of an anlytical document, expressed in bytes; the default value is 5MB;
+* **SPAGOBI.TEMPLATE_MAX_SIZE** : TEMPLATE MAX SIZE: it is the maximum template dimension of an analytical document, expressed in bytes; the default value is 5MB;

 * **SPAGOBI.DATASET_FILE_MAX_SIZE** : DATASET FILE MAX SIZE: it is the maximum dimension of a file used as a dataset, expressed in bytes; the default value is 10MB;

 * **SPAGOBI.DOCUMENTS.MAX_PREVIEW_IMAGE_SIZE** : Max preview image size: it is the maximum dimension of an image used as document preview (in the document browser, for instance), expressed in bytes; the default is 1MB;

-*  **IMAGE_GALLERY.MAX_IMAGE_SIZE_KB** : Max image size in Kb:it is the maximum size of the images that can be used in a cockpit creation; the default is 1MB;
+*  **IMAGE_GALLERY.MAX_IMAGE_SIZE_KB** : Max image size in Kb: it is the maximum size of the images that can be used in a cockpit creation; the default is 1MB;

 Date format
 ------------